 As the product manager for myRESEARCHhome, Derek works with the Duke research community and developers in the Office of Research Informatics to understand the needs of researchers, create effective IT and business process solutions, and facilitate adoption through outreach.
 He worked as a Clinical Research Coordinator and Research Program Leader in Pulmonary Critical Care Medicine at Duke for 5 years before stepping into the product manager role.
 Derek has a BA from Westmont College and an M.Div from Duke Divinity School.

 Jamie joined the Duke Office of Research Initiatives in 2019 to develop programs that better connect faculty and staff with research resources and support.
-Her two main projects in this area are developing an interactive research roadmap and enhancing services that provide grant development support.
+Her current work focuses on development and launch of the interactive research roadmap, myRESEARCHpath.
 Prior to joining the Duke Office of Research Initiatives, Jamie served as an Operations Coordinator at the Duke Office of Clinical Research, and as a Program Manager at the Duke Faculty Club.
 She completed both her B.A. in Exercise and Sport Science and her M.A. in Exercise Physiology at UNC Chapel Hill.